DefinitelyTyped/DefinitelyTyped/README.md

 This is usually provided in a `"types"` or `"typings"` field in the `package.json`, or just look for any ".d.ts" files in the package and manually include them with a `/// <reference path="" />`.

-#### Older versions of Typescript (2.7 and earlier)
+#### Older versions of TypeScript (2.7 and earlier)

-Definitely Typed only tests packages on versions of Typescript that are less than 2 years old.
+Definitely Typed only tests packages on versions of TypeScript that are less than 2 years old.
 Currently versions 2.8 and above are tested.
-If you're using Typescript 2.0 to 2.7, you can still try installing `@types` packages &mdash; the majority of packages don't use fancy new Typescript features.
+If you're using TypeScript 2.0 to 2.7, you can still try installing `@types` packages &mdash; the majority of packages don't use fancy new TypeScript features.
 But there's no guarantee that they'll work.
 Here is the support window: